martinber/noaa-apt/docs/development.md

     - Improve GUI, show decoding progress.

-    - Fix bug on Raspberry Pi because of overflow of usize (it's 32 bits instead of 64 bits).

     - Show panics and errors on GUI.
 Remove terminal for Windows users.

 - Someday: